 Story

-Whilst Romy is still in recovery, I’m delighted to say she is doing incredibly well and is devoted to her work as a Doula.
+Whilst Romy remains in recovery, I am delighted to say she is doing incredibly well and is about is take a break from her work as a Doula, a role she has been devoted to.

 I am keen to continue raising awareness of PMP and support Pseudomyxoma Survivor by raising funds for their research project (£50K) for new treatments and their on-going much-needed provision of emotional and practical support to survivors and families.
 My annual January, "Brunch With Nina" event continues to be well attended by friends to whom I thank for again, so generously donating to Pseudomyxoma Survivor.